 • Avoiding a “no-results page.”

-• Providing search results that contain all types of relevant content on your site.
+• Providing search results that contain all types of relevant content on your site which can improve organic search visibility and overall SEO content performance.

-One way to optimize your content is to do keyword research into the search query your audience uses regularly.
+One way to optimize your content is to do keyword research into the search queries your audience uses regularly.
 Compare this list against what content you have.
 Doing this will allow you to determine whether you need to update existing content with specific keywords or create fresh content.
+Again, a site audit can identify opportunities to add SEO content, help you avoid practices like keyword stuffing and improve overall search ranking for the terms your visitors are actually using.

 6. Optimize the search experience for mobile

-It is common knowledge that more searches are conducted on mobile devices than on computers.
-50.44% of all global web traffic is mobile– and this number keeps growing.
+Today, 50.44% of all global web traffic is mobile — and this number keeps growing.

 7. Employ AI to enhance relevance